Why Mbappe's First Season Has Become Historically Elite

 What Is Mbappe's Season Projection Through Matchday 38?

-With 15 La Liga matches remaining, projecting Mbappe's final numbers requires accounting for both his overall rate and his recent form surge.
-At his season-long rate of 0.70 goals per match, Mbappe would finish with approximately 26-27 La Liga goals and 10-11 assists.
-However, if his January-March form (0.90 goals per match) continues, the ceiling rises to 29-30 goals and 12-13 assists.
+With 9 La Liga matches remaining as of late April 2026, projecting Mbappe's final numbers requires accounting for both his overall rate and his recent form surge.
+At his season-long rate of 0.83 goals per match, Mbappe would finish with approximately 31-32 La Liga goals and 12-13 assists.
+If his second-half form (1.06 goals per match across 16 matches since January 1) continues, the ceiling rises to 33-34 goals and 14 assists.

-The realistic range, accounting for regression to the mean and fixture difficulty, is 24-28 La Liga goals and 10-12 assists.
-That would give Mbappe 34-40 total goal involvements, a number that would rank among the top 5 debut seasons in La Liga history.
+The realistic range, accounting for regression to the mean and fixture difficulty, is 30-33 La Liga goals and 12-14 assists.
+That would give Mbappe 42-47 total goal involvements, a number that would rank among the top 3 debut seasons in La Liga history.
 For context, Ronaldo's 30 goal involvements in 2009-2010 ranks 8th, while Neymar's 24 in 2013-2014 ranks 15th.
+Mbappe is also virtually certain to claim the Pichichi trophy with his 5-goal lead.

 Frequently Asked Questions About Mbappe's Real Madrid Stats